openhab/openhab-docs/configuration/restdocs.md

 ```

 The commands above have been copied from the REST API documentation for illustration.

+## REST API documentation

+The REST API documentation is available on your openHAB installation as a custom user interface.

+You can add it by opening the PaperUI interace, clicking "Add-ons", selecting "Misc".
+You will see an addon called "REST Documentation" that can be easily installed.

+On the welcome screen of openHAB, you will now see a new interface called "REST API" where you can easily see the documentation of the REST API and test it!

 All available commands will be displayed in the REST API documentation as a response to the button "Try me out" (may require some user input for mandatory fields).

 ## Additional Considerations